NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Educate Allies.md

 * * *

 You tweak the properties of your composition spell to convey a bit of your defensive knowledge.
-All allies affected by your composition spell gain your +1 circumstance bonus from [[Feats/Well-Versed|Well-Versed]] until the start of your next turn.
+All allies affected by your composition spell gain your +1 circumstance bonus from [[Well-Versed|Well-Versed]] until the start of your next turn.
 Teaching your allies also bolsters your own skills; your personal circumstance bonus from Well-Versed also increases to +2 until the start of your next turn.

 [[Feat_Feature Effects/Effect_ Educate Allies|Effect: Educate Allies]]